Welcome to Framlingham Medical Practice

 We are confident that our website will provide clear and concise help and give our patients the information they require in an easy and convenient format.
 It has been designed with the patient’s needs at the forefront of everything, from checking surgery times to letting us know what you think of us.

-If you have symptoms associated with coronavirus including a new continuous cough and/or a high temperature (over 37.8) please stay at home for 7 days.
+If you have symptoms associated with coronavirus including a new continuous cough and/or a high temperature (over 37.8) and or loss or change to sense of smell or taste, please stay at home for 7 days.
 DO NOT book a GP appointment or attend the Practice.
 If you live with other people they should stay at home for at least 14 days to avoid spreading the infection.
 If your symptoms are serious or getting worse NHS 111 has an online coronavirus service that will tell you if you need further medical help.
 Only call 111 direct if you are advised to do so by the online service or cannot get online.
 For the latest advice please visit www.nhs.uk/coronavirus.

 Advice for Parents during Coronavirus